rmcanany/SolidEdgeStorekeeper/StorekeeperSchema.md

 This method uses XML, but only for the structure.
 The part data is still kept in companion spreadsheets, where the tablular format is a natural fit.

+### Creating the XML from Storekeeper.xls

+If you have customized your dataset, this is a way to save your setup in the new format.

+Open the spreadsheet `Storekeeper.xls` and go to `Edit > Find and Replace`.
+Set the `Find` text to `Nodes` and the `Replace` text to `Nodes Type="Nodes"`.
+XML is very picky, so double-check your typing.
+I won't think less of you if you copy/paste the `Replace` text from this write-up.
+Once you're satisfied, click `Replace All`, then save and exit.

+Delete (or rename) the old XML file, `Storekeeper.xml`.
+Start Storekeeper and a new one will be created.
+Rename it `StorekeeperSchema.xml`.

 ### Entering Schema Mode

 Being experimental, this is being kept optional for now.
 To toggle, \<SHIFT>-click the Favorites button, ![](media/favorites_enabled.png), on the toolbar.
 When enabled, the text "\<Schema>" appears next to it.